 Every new car is issued with a clean title.
 A clean title means that the car hasn’t received any type of damage.
 Hence, it is ideal to buy a used car with a clean title.
 However, this doesn’t mean that you should only buy a used car with a clean title.

 More often than not, clear titles are confused with clean titles.
 But they are not the same.
-A clear title indicates that the current owner does not have any financial responsibility with a third party or credit company.
+A clear title indicates that the current owner does not have any financial responsibility with a lienholder, being a third party lender or credit company.
 This means that no other party can claim ownership of the vehicle.

 Some car buyers avoid buying used cars with salvage titles.
 However, it is not as bad an idea as they think.
 Salvage title cars are actually a very good option for buyers who have mechanical knowledge and are car savvy.
 Some of these cars need some repairs and can ride again in great conditions.